+DMSC 200

-DMSC 200 Diagnostic Medical Sonography Clinical II
+Diagnostic Medical Sonography Clinical II 12 credits; 540 extern hours

 The clinical internship supplements the student's experience in the classroom and allows the students to utilize their skills and techniques at an approved medical facility.
 Direct supervision is provided by a clinical professional.
 Internship is about a health-related work-based learning experience that enables the student to apply specialized theory, skills and concepts in a real-life setting